MsPanda21/MsPanda21/README.md

 - 📫 How to reach me **vaishnavi.kotari@gmail.com**

-- ⚡ Fun fact **Beyond tech, I’m passionate about the arts—singing, dancing, and sketching.
+- ⚡ Fun fact **-Beyond tech, I’m passionate about the arts—singing, dancing, and sketching.
 I also enjoy immersing myself in books, exploring different genres and perspectives.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">